Paitesanshi/IFRQE/README.md

-# Recommendation with User Active Disclosing Willingness
+# Would You Like Your Data to Be Trained?
+A User Controllable Recommendation Framework

-A PyTorch implementation of Recommendation with User Active Disclosing Willingness
+A PyTorch implementation of Would You Like Your Data to Be Trained?
+A User Controllable Recommendation Framework (IFRQE) in AAAI 2024.

 [project page](https://paitesanshi.github.io/IFRQE/)